axeldotdev/ssk/README.md

 **SSK** is just a wrapper around **Laravel Breeze** who is a wrapper around **Laravel**.
 You have all the power to modify it to suit your need.

-## Coming soon

-- Sessions management on profile
-- 2FA on profile
-- Transfer company
-- Companies create and edit forms
-- Command bar with search and shortcuts
-- Notification center
-- Third party apps integrations
-- Tests

 ## Available Features

-- Sign up with email, phone, Google or Microsoft
-- Sign in with email, phone, Google or Microsoft
+- 🧑‍💻 Login and registration with email, phone, Google or Microsoft
-- User verification via email or phone (depending on the sing up method)
+- ✅ User verification via email or phone (depending on the sing up method)
-- Reset password for email
+- 🔑 Reset password for email
+- 📜 Privacy policy and Terms of service pages (with localized markdown files)
-- Onboarding (account, company, collaborators)
+- 🤝 Onboarding (account, company, collaborators)
-- Collaborators invitation by email or phone
+- 🧑‍💼 Collaborators invitation by email or phone
-- Multiple tenants (companies)
+- 🏁 Multiple tenants (companies)
-- Active sessions management
+- 🔬 Active sessions management *[coming soon]*
-- Company transfer ownership
+- 🖋️ Company transfer ownership *[coming soon]*
-- 2FA
+- 🔐 2FA *[coming soon]*
-- API via token
+- 💻 API via token *[coming soon]*
+- 🔍 Global search with shortcuts *[coming soon]*
+- 📖 API documentation (with localized markdow files)
+- 🇺🇸 English and 🇫🇷 French translations
+- 🚦 Multiple feature flags (to enable the features listed above)

 ## Features Flags